AlessandroPaolini7/chat-with-mysql/README.md

 ## Introduction

 The Chat with MySQL project aims to simplify interactions with relational databases by allowing users to query and manipulate the database using natural language.
-This is achieved using LangChain, an advanced framework for building language models, in combination with the Mistral 7B instruct model, which provides robust natural language understanding capabilities.
+This is achieved using LangChain, a framework used for building applications with LLMs, in combination with the Mistral 7B instruct model, which provides robust natural language understanding capabilities.

 ## Features